Assume necessary spotting role (or invite other group members) when required, eg when a participant is attempting a difficult traverse.

 Useful Framing Ideas

-Legend informs us that there was once a very proud nation of First Nation people who were called the Mohawks.
-Every year, they would travel from one part of their land to another in search of food.
+Legend informs us that there was once a very proud nation of First Nation people who, every year, would travel from one part of their land to another as part of their annual migration to warmer climes.
 A part of this trek involved traversing a very narrow section of land.
-So narrow, it was not uncommon for some people to sadly fall off the edge to their death.
-The apparatus set up before you represent this trek…
+So narrow, it was not uncommon for some people to sadly fall off the edge and hurt themselves.
+The apparatus set up before you represents the peril of this trek…

 Your group has been tasked with a mission to transport a very important message across this challenging frontier.
 Each person will be given one part of this secret message, none of which will be revealed until you have completed the task.
 It is critical that all parts of the message are kept together, however, it is recognised that it may get mixed up and jumbled along the way…